Posted on Sun Feb 10th, 2019 @ 12:04am by

 “I’m fine.
 I feel it pulling in my groin, but that shit you gave me, scares pain away.”

-“Those trees about a hundred meters downstream.
+“Those trees about two hundred meters downstream.
 We’ll stop there for five.
 Do you need me to look at you?”

 “Only if you see fresh bleeding I can’t see.
 Looks like you mighta made a good medic.”